-You recall that, overcompensation is the foundation to a functional increase in athletic efficiency and adaptation to training.
+You recall that, overcompensation is the rebuilds during the recovery not the workout. foundation to a functional increase in athletic efficiency and adaptation to training.
 The trick is to schedule the periodicity of exercise equal to that of the over-compensation cycles.
 Typically, there should be 24-36 hours of recovery between hard workouts.